 At Caldera Distilling, you can try whiskey made from grains grown on the distillery property, blended whiskey made with regional grains, and rum made from fresh sugar cane.

 At Steinhart Distillery, you can try a maple vodka, habanero vodka, coffee maple vodka, strawberry vodka, wild blueberry vodka, and rhubarb gin.
 And they may come up with some other stuff after we’re done writing this.
 So you’ll just have to visit and see what’s on the bar rail.

 Leaf Peeping in Nova Scotia

-Step aside, fields of sunflowers.
-We all know the real champions of Instagram are views of fall foliage.
-No matter where you’re travelling in Nova Scotia, there will be a great view of changing leaves near you.
+No matter where you’re traveling in Nova Scotia, there will be a great view of changing leaves near you.

 The Balmoral Grist Millis a red clapboard building nestled in a wooded gorge.
 It’s the closest you’ll get to a real-life Norman Rockwell paining.
 It’s open until October 6, which is close to the peak colour week.

 Although better known as a ski area, the Wentworth Valley will give you a panoramic view of amazing fall foliage through the Cobequid Hills.

 If you like waterfalls with your fall foliage, be sure to visit Victoria Park, a thousand-acre provincial park in Truro.
 Challenge yourself to the 175-step climb to the top of Jacob’s Ladder.

 And if you have a bit of an explorer streak in you, visit Tidnish Suspension Bridge, which can be found at Tidnish Crossroads, near Amherst.
 This swinging bridge leads to the Henry Ketchum Hiking Trail.
 This four-kilometre trail offers not only spectacular views of fall colours, but of the Northumberland Strait itself.